 By Leesa Wheelahan, University of Melbourne

+TAFE staff are striking today to demonstrate their opposition to unparalleled funding cutbacks totalling almost $300 million imposed by the Victorian State Government.
 A recent leaked cabinet paper summarising so called “TAFE transition plans” has incited outrage.
 The plans show that campuses will close, TAFE institutes will merge, at least two thousand staff will be sacked, students will pay higher fees and TAFE institutes will cut provision or close down courses.

 The Commonwealth government is now threatening to withhold hundreds of millions of dollars earmarked for vocational education and training.